 So here I was, eight years later.
 I felt finished.
 Depleted.
 Done.
 I had tried everything I knew to do to fix myself and nothing was working.
 I had watched my husband over the last year head up the construction of our new church building.
 It was so stressful on him I literally laid awake at night sometimes, worrying if he was going to die.
 Being a part of the construction process did not help me and where I was headed.
 We were both a mess and needed a break, so I had the idea of a sabbatical.
 The church completely understood and even recognized we looked tired. :-)

 Off we went into the land of burner phones and empty calendars.
-Even now as I write this I'm sitting in a cabin in the woods (not in Montana) soaking in the sun, squeezing every last minute out of my time.
-And I'm seeing more clearly as to the cause of my distress.
-I've discovered top three reasons my life led to burnout.
+As I sat in the quietness of our intentional isolation, I began to see more clearly the cause of my distress.
+I've since discovered the top three reasons my life led to burnout.
 Let's start with Reason #1 today.
 Next week I'll cover the remaining two.

 1. Stuffing.
 As a pastor's wife it's kind of an unwritten rule that we don't step in and get in the middle of church conflicts unless they involve us.
 It's hard though to sit by quietly and be the good little wife when someone is railing on the hubs unjustly.
 I believed I needed to be quiet and, in most cases, I still should!
 But one thing I failed to do is deal with those unresolved feelings of anger, resentment, and betrayal I felt from these people.